Here at Bike Friday, we make handmade folding bikes, commuter bikes, Tandem Bikes, and Cargo Bikes to fit You.

-The highest-quality American-Made bike available.
+The highest-quality American-Made folding, family and even E-bikes available.

 A FOLDING BIKE THAT FITS YOU PERFECTLY

 With 10 frame models and dozens of options, your Bike Friday is uniquely you.
-Our bike experts will make sure it’s exactly the right bike for your adventures around the world or around the block.
+Our bike experts will make sure it’s exactly the right folding bike for your adventures around the world or around the block.

 DESIGN YOUR FOLDING BIKE

 You can start with a free consultation with a friendly Bike Friday expert by clicking the button below (or calling us).
 A Bike Friday consultant will promptly reply to serve your individual needs for either a folding bike or bike that adjusts to fit and can also come apart for travel.